 We will have to install ExpressVPN by obtaining the APK from your account.
-By navigating to Setup > Android with your phone, you can download the APK and install it.
+By navigating to ExpressVPN’s Setup page with your Android phone, you can download the APK and install it.
 You may be prompted to allow for programs to be installed that have been downloaded through the browser.

 Once installed, we can use the app as we are used to on Lineage.
 As we installed the APK directly from source, we will not receive automatic updates.

 There are about a dozen browsers available in the F-Droid store, most of which you have never heard of but are lightweight and promise to preserve your privacy.
 There is one browser built on the somewhat popular Ninja, as well as Firefox Klar, the version of Firefox Focus by Mozilla with user tracking disabled by default.

 Firefox Klar only has a single tab and a trash icon to delete your history.
 Easy.